smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 When Secondary Transport becomes unavailable, Core and Proxy should abort any services that are running on Secondary Transport.

 Also, Proxy should retry setting up Secondary Transport on a regular interval, unless Core notifies Proxy of transport unavailability.
-For example, when Core sends `Transport Config Update` frame (see below section) with an empty IP address value, it means the TCP transport becomes unavailable.
+For example, when Core sends `Transport Event Update` frame (see below section) with an empty IP address value, it means the TCP transport becomes unavailable.
 Proxy should not retry connection after receiving such frame.
-When Core sends `Transport Config Update` frame with a valid IP address (which indicates that TCP transport becomes available), Proxy should start trying Secondary Transport connection.
+When Core sends `Transport Event Update` frame with a valid IP address (which indicates that TCP transport becomes available), Proxy should start trying Secondary Transport connection.

 When Primary Transport becomes unavailable, Core and Proxy should stop Secondary Transport.

 ### Notification of the information required to set up TCP transport

 To set up a TCP transport, Proxy needs to know the IP address and TCP port number on which Core is listening.
 A new Control Frame is proposed to convey the information.
-It is called `Transport Config Update` frame and is sent by Core to Proxy on Primary Transport.
+It is called `Transport Event Update` frame and is sent by Core to Proxy on Primary Transport.
 It should not be sent prior to Version Negotiation.

 The reason that we do not include the information in Start Service ACK frame is that Wi-Fi feature may not be available at the time of Version Negotiation.
 For example, consider a case where a head unit can turn off its Wi-Fi feature through user's operation.
 The user can turn on Wi-Fi after an SDL app is connected to Core, i.e. after the app exchanges Start Service and Start Service ACK frames.